6 Different Types of Ants in Virginia

 2. Hairless Rover Ant

-Hairless Rover Ant (Brachymyrmex depilis) is also on our list of types of ants in Virginia.
-As its name suggests, this species of ant has no body hair but instead is shiny and smooth.
-The Hairless Rover Ant is small, only about 2mm long, and light-colored with a broad head.
+The hairless rover ant (Brachymyrmex depilis) is also on our list of types of ants in Virginia.
+As its name suggests, this ant species has no body hair but is shiny and smooth.
+The Hairless Rover Ant is small, about 2mm long, and light-colored with a broad head.

-These types of ants in Virginia are usually found in large colonies that take up residence in mulch beds or other organic material around the home.
+These ants in Virginia are usually found in large colonies that reside in mulch beds or other organic material around the home.
 They may also establish nests in wall voids or behind the siding.
-While relatively harmless, Hairless Rover Ants can be an annoyance due to their large numbers and tendency to invade house plants and pantries.
+While relatively harmless, Hairless Rover Ants can be annoying due to their large numbers and tendency to invade house plants and pantries.

 They may even contaminate food by carrying bacteria from their nesting areas.
-To protect your plants and pantry from invasion, you can try introducing competing species of ants or use baits to get rid of them.
+To protect your plants and pantry from invasion, you can introduce competing species of ants or use baits to eliminate them.

 3. American Carpenter Ant

-The American Carpenter Ant is one of the most common Virginia ants, and it is aptly named because of its habit of hollowing out wood to make its nests.
-This ant is typically black or dark brown in color and can grow up to about half an inch long.
+The American Carpenter Ant is one of the most common Virginia ants.
+It is aptly named because it hollows out wood to make its nests.
+This ant is typically black or dark brown and can grow up to about half an inch long.

 American Carpenter types of ants in Virginia are omnivorous and will eat both plant and animal matter.
 They often get into homes for food, but they rarely cause any damage other than the hollowing out of wood to make their nests.

-If you’re looking for a way to get rid of these ants, your best bet is to use a pesticide specifically designed for them.
-As with any insect control method, it’s important to read all instructions before applying pesticides.
-Additionally, it’s vital that you block off all entry points so the ants cannot re-enter your home!
+If you’re looking for a way to eliminate these ants, your best bet is to use a pesticide specifically designed for them.
+As with any insect control method, reading all instructions before applying pesticides is important.
+Additionally, you must block off all entry points so the ants cannot re-enter your home!

 4. Reddish Carpenter Ant

-If you’re wondering about reddish carpenter ants, these are some of the largest ants in Virginia.
-These types of ants in Virginia can reach up to a quarter of an inch in length.
+If you’re wondering about reddish carpenter ants, they are some of the largest ants in Virginia.
+These types of ants can reach up to a quarter of an inch in length.
 They have reddish-brown bodies, long legs, and antennae that are almost as long as their bodies.

 Smaller carpenter ants are another type of ant that you might find in Virginia.
 These types of ants in Virginia usually live in moist wooden materials, but they will also make their way into homes and buildings.

-These ants can range in size from 1/4” to 1/2”, have a black or brownish-black body, and antennae with a relatively long “waist.”
-They also have their distinctive mandible that they use to chew away at wood and other materials.
+These ants can range from 1/4” to 1/2”, have a black or brownish-black body, and antennae with a relatively long “waist.”
+They also have their distinctive mandible to chew away at wood and other materials.

 Smaller carpenter ants won’t do much damage on their own, but a large colony can significantly damage the structure of your home or building.
 If you see small piles of sawdust around window sills or baseboards, this is a sure sign that you have a carpenter ant issue.